 Our aim is to commercialise access to all these life sciences resources and provide an infrastructure to support the invention, adoption and diffusion of medical innovation.

-- Noshin Chowdhury, PA to Director of Life Sciences
+- Vicky Adrienne, Director of Administration, Life Sciences

 A life sciences centre in Whitechapel